hturnbull93/react-calculator/README.md

 Wrote a test for Keypad to render a Key component.
 Red.

-Wrote a test for Key
+Wrote a test for Key taking props that it should render a div.
+Red.

+-